finmavis/finmavis.dev/src/blog-post/introducing-save-to-cloud/index.md

 3. **Cost optimization is crucial**: Especially when you're paying out of pocket, this is really important especially if you work in a company that needs to have budget planning efficiently and doesn't burden the company
 4. **Sometimes the "simple" solution is the best**: SSE over WebSockets
 5. **Building from scratch teaches you a lot**: Instead of using libraries like BullMQ, I tried to build the queue management from scratch and it was a pain and really fun to create!
 It makes me more amazed at the authors who built these libraries, they're doing some serious magic!

+And if you have any questions, feedback, or just want to chat about the technical decisions, feel free to reach out.
+I'd love to hear your thoughts!